DataDog/documentation/content/en/developers/metrics/types.md

 * [SET](?tab=set#metric-type-definition)
 * [TIMERS](?tab=timers#metric-type-definition)

 When data is received, the submitted metric type is mapped to one of three in-app **Metric Types**.
-Datadog stores metric data under a few canonical types:
+Datadog stores metric data under the following canonical types:

 * `COUNT`
 * `RATE`
 * `GAUGE`

 A metric's type can be viewed on the details sidepanel on the [Metrics Summary page][2].
-The metric type can be modified in this side panel; however, this should be done deliberately with care and only if necessary.
+The metric type can be modified in this side panel.
+However, this should be done carefully and only if necessary.
 Modifying metric type *can* change how functions and modifiers interact with your data, potentially affecting graphs and monitors.

 ## Submission Method